zvbt/mdl-scraper/README.md

 Might get shut down at any time: `https://mdl.zvbt.space/data?username=[your mdl username]`

 ##
-made with ❤ by zvbt
+Made with ❤ by zvbt